-

 A big concern for any activity or new hobby as a parent, is avoiding injury.

 If the rider has no previous experience in action sports, they should not start out in the skatepark.
 This can be dangerous for them and other skatepark users before they have the knowledge of not only their own skills but what to expect from other riders in the park.
+We recommend going on some rides around the neighborhood together and practicing basics in the driveway.

+Once they are jumping around a little and you think they are ready to start trying some ramps, google some local skateparks to find obstacles that aren’t too intense.
 The review section will let you know if the skate park is family friendly or has a rough crowd.
 Another good way to find a family friendly skatepark is if safety gear is required and enforced.
 This tends to get rid of the riff raff.